Challenging Every Learner Every Lesson Every day

 - Liaise with college should concerns arise

 Our curriculum, delivered through high quality teaching, is designed to ‘challenge every learner, in every lesson, every day’.
-However, there may be times when we feel students would benefit from intervention/tuition, to help them secure the progress they are capable of.
-This is especially true following the disruption to learning caused by the pandemic – as recognised by the government, who has provided schools with some additional funding to help us target tuition where we feel it is most needed.
+However, there may be times when we feel students would benefit from intervention, to help them secure the progress they are capable of.

-Intervention/tuition will always tailored to need and so will differ from person to person, from group to group and from year to year and it may be provided during lesson time or before/after the school day.
+Intervention will always be tailored to need and so will differ from student to student, from group to group and from year to year and it may be provided during lesson time or before/after the school day.

-All Year 11 students were offered intervention support during our Easter School and May half-term revision sessions, both in-person and online, in a range of options subjects as well as English, Maths and Science.
+All Year 11 students are offered an extensive intervention programme that runs throughout the year before and after school.
+This is optional for students to attend but they are encouraged to focus on key subjects where they may be under performing.
+All Year 11 students are also offered intervention support during our Easter School and May half-term revision sessions, both in-person and online, in a range of options subjects as well as English, Maths and Science.

 Y8 students taking part in online tutoring through the MyTutor platform